Hu Jieqing: Legacy

 Hu Jieqing is commemorated together with her husband at the Lao She Memorial Hall, opened in 1999 at 19 Fengfu Lane, close to Wangfujing, in Dongcheng District.
 Hu Jieqing called the house 'Red Persimmon Courtyard'.
 It contained persimmon trees planted by her husband.

+Family

+Hu Jieqing and Lao She had four children, Shu Ji, Shu Yi, Shu Yu and Shu Li.